Matt Schnell: Ultimate Fighting Championship

-The bout with Perez was rescheduled and was expected to take place on August 28, 2021 at UFC on ESPN: Barboza vs. Chikadze.
-However, for undisclosed reason the bout was moved to UFC Fight Night: Brunson vs. Till.
+The bout with Perez was rescheduled and was expected to take place on August 28, 2021, at UFC on ESPN 30.
+However, for undisclosed reason the bout was moved to UFC Fight Night 191.
 However, the bout was yet again postponed for unknown reasons to UFC 269.
 At the weigh-ins Alex Perez weighed in at 126.25 pounds, a quarter-pound over the flyweight non-title fight limit.
 Shortly after the weigh-ins, officials had announced that the bout had been cancelled due Schnell was forced to withdraw from the event due to a medical issue.
 The pair was rescheduled to UFC 271 on February 12, 2022.
 At weigh-ins, Perez came in at 128 pounds and did not attempt to try again, resulting in Matt Schnell refusing to take the catchweight bout and the bout being scrapped.

-Schnell faced Brandon Royval on May 7, 2022 at UFC 274.
+Schnell faced Brandon Royval on May 7, 2022, at UFC 274.
 He lost the back-and-forth fight via a guillotine choke submission in the first round.
 The fight also won both men the Fight of the Night bonus award.

-Schnell faced Su Mudaerji on July 16, 2022 at UFC on ABC 3.
+Schnell faced Su Mudaerji on July 16, 2022, at UFC on ABC 3.
 After getting hit and wobbled by multiple flush punches and elbow strikes, Schnell gained top position and came back to win the bout via technical submission with a triangle choke in the second round.
 This win earned both fighters the Fight of the Night bonus award.

-Schnell faced Matheus Nicolau on December 3, 2022 at UFC on ESPN 42.
+Schnell faced Matheus Nicolau on December 3, 2022, at UFC on ESPN 42.
 He lost the bout via knockout in the second round.

+Schnell was scheduled to face David Dvořák on June 10, 2023, at UFC 289.
+However, Schnell pulled out due to injury and was replaced by Stephen Erceg.

+Schnell was scheduled to face Steve Erceg on November 11, 2023, at UFC 295.
+However, Schnell withdrew from the bout for unknown reasons and was replaced by Alessandro Costa.
+He was rescheduled to face Erceg on March 2, 2024, at UFC Fight Night 238.
+Schnell suffered his second consecutive knockout and lost the bout in the second round from a left-hook.

+Schnell was scheduled to face Alessandro Costa on September 7, 2024, at UFC Fight Night 242.
+However, in under one week before the event, Costa withdrew from the bout due to a shoulder injury and was replaced by Cody Durden in a bantamweight bout.
+Schnell lost the fight via a ninja choke submission in the second round.
+Following the bout, Schnell left his gloves in the center of the octagon signaling his retirement from MMA.

+After a brief hiatus, Schnell faced Jimmy Flick on April 26, 2025, at UFC on ESPN 66.
+He won the fight by unanimous decision.

+Schnell faced Joseph Morales on November 8, 2025, at UFC Fight Night 264.
+He lost the fight via guillotine choke submission in the first round.